hadisafari77/passwordGenerator/README.md

-<h2> Password Generator<h2>
+Password Generator

 A Password Generator in order to allow better password creation for users using prompts, alerts and confirms.

 <hr>